Nesvilab/MSFragger/tutorial_silac.md

-## Analyzing SILAC (or other labelling coupled with MS1-based quantification) samples with FragPipe
+## Analyzing SILAC samples (or other MS1-labeled samples) with FragPipe

-[MSFragger](https://msfragger.nesvilab.org/) can be used to identify labelled peptides.

-[IonQuant](https://ionquant.nesvilab.org/) inside FragPipe can be used to perform MS1 quantification for labelled samples.
+[MSFragger](https://msfragger.nesvilab.org/) can be used to identify labeled peptides, with [IonQuant](https://ionquant.nesvilab.org/) (inside FragPipe) to perform MS1 quantification of labeled samples.
+Below are step-by-step instructions to perform SILAC or other labeling-based MS1 quantification (such as dimethyl).
+See other FragPipe tutorials listed [here](https://fragpipe.nesvilab.org/).

-Following is a step-by-step instruction.
-Please refer to other tutorials from [here](https://fragpipe.nesvilab.org/) for the basic knowledge of using FragPipe.

-### Load `Default` workflow
+#### 1) Load the `Default` workflow
-Explanations of the build-in workflows can be found from [here](https://msfragger.nesvilab.org/tutorial_fragpipe_workflows.html)
+Descriptions of built-in workflows can be found [here](https://msfragger.nesvilab.org/tutorial_fragpipe_workflows.html)

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_1.jpg)

-### Specify or download FASTA file
+#### 2) Specify or download a FASTA file
 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_2.jpg)

-### Select the right variable modifications
+#### 3) Select the appropriate variable modifications
-Following illustrates specification of variable modifications for SILAC.
+This example specifies the medium and heavy SILAC labels (K4R6/K8R10) as variable modifications.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_3.jpg)

-If you are using other kind of labelling, please fill in the corresponding sites and modification masses.

-Taking light and heavy dimethyl labelling for example, the variable modification should be
+If you are using another kind of labeling, fill in the corresponding sites and modification masses.
+For example, to specify light and heavy dimethyl labels, variable modification should be specified as shown below:

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_3_2.jpg)

-### Use IonQuant for MS1 quantification
+#### 4) Use IonQuant for MS1 quantification
 Check `Run MS1 quant` and load the default settings.
-Then fill in the labels' masses.
-The format is `<site>mass`, and there can be multiple site-mass pairs separated by `;`.

-Following is an example of using SILAC light, medium, and heavy labelling.
+Then fill in the labels' masses with the format `<site>mass`, with multiple site-mass pairs separated by `;`.
+Below is an example using SILAC light, medium, and heavy labeling.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_4.jpg)

-If you are using light and heavy dimethyl labelling, please change these fields to
+If you are using light and heavy dimethyl labeling, change these fields to:

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_4_2.jpg)

-### Specify output folder and run
+#### 5) Specify output location and run
 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/silac_5.jpg)

-## Output
+### Output
-For each experiment, the results folder contains various files.
-As with any typical FragPipe analysis, among them are `psm.tsv`, `ion.tsv`, `peptide.tsv`, and `protein.tsv` files.
-Entries in these files have been filtered with user defined FDR threshold.
-The SILAC (or similar) modifications are shown as variable modifications.
-For SILAC (and similar) samples they may not be sufficient as they do not provide linked (Light/Heavy) abundances at each (ion/peptide/protein) level.
+For each experiment, the results folder will contain multiple files, including `psm.tsv`, `ion.tsv`, `peptide.tsv`, and `protein.tsv` reports.
+Entries in these files have been filtered with the user-defined FDR threshold, with the SILAC (or similar) modifications shown as variable modifications.
+For SILAC (and similar) samples, these reports do not provide ratio abundances (e.g. heavy/light) at each (ion/peptide/protein) level.
 Instead, as for label-free data, each PSM/ion/peptide is considered independently, and the protein file shows combined protein intensity based on all peptides, regardless of the label/sample status.

-Thus, for SILAC (and related) data, IonQuant has been extended to generate two additional files, designed for labelled data exclusively: `ion_label_quant.tsv` and `peptide_label_quant.tsv`.
-Entries in these two files correspond to those in 'ion.tsv' and 'peptide.tsv' files, respecively, but are presented in a paired (Light/Heavy) format.
-The users will likely find these two files more useful when analyzing SILAC data.
-At present, however, IonQuant does not generate a similar protein-level file (we are working to add a similar protein-level, paired quantification file in a future release of IonQuant).
+Thus, for SILAC (and related) data, IonQuant generates two additional files exclusively for MS1-labeled data: `ion_label_quant.tsv` and `peptide_label_quant.tsv`.
+Entries in these two files correspond to those in 'ion.tsv' and 'peptide.tsv' files, respectively, but are presented in a more useful ratio (e.g. medium/light, heavy/light, etc.) format.
+Currently, IonQuant does not generate a similar protein-level file (we are working to add this in a future release of IonQuant).